Boody2004/Boody2004/README.md

   * ⚡ zap Fun-Fact #1: I have a degree in Electrical engineering
   * ⚡ Fun-Fact #2: I love swimming
 ---
+* Here are some ideas to get you started: https://boody-be-portfolio.herokuapp.com/
 * Here are some ideas to get you started: https://test-first-project.herokuapp.com/
 * Here are some ideas to get you started: https://week-days.herokuapp.com/